2020 Hong Kong national security law: International reactions

-Article 38 controversy
+On 15 June, the European Parliament passed a resolution concerning Hong Kong's shrinking rights to free speech, and specifically demanded the release of and the dropping of charges against media tycoon and pro-democracy activist Jimmy Lai.

+Extraterritoriality

-Concerns have been raised that Article 38 of the law exerts extraterritorial jurisdiction over all non-Chinese citizens, which some consider to be criminalising any criticism of the CCP or Chinese government by anyone anywhere in the world.
-The introduction of the law, and particularly Article 38, caused individuals and international organizations to scramble to adapt to China's increasing extraterritorial reach.
-A number of organizations closed down entirely and the exodus of refugees from Hong Kong has increased.
+Article 38 of the law exerts extraterritorial jurisdiction over persons outside of Hong Kong who are not Hong Kong residents, which criminalises acts of subversion as defined in the law by anyone anywhere in the world.
+The introduction of the law, and particularly Article 38, caused individuals and international organisations to scramble to adapt to China's increasing extraterritorial reach.
+A number of organisations closed down entirely and the exodus of refugees from Hong Kong has increased.

 Taiwanese outlets reported that a Hong Kong legal scholar, Eric Cheung, sarcastically said "there are 8 billion people who will have to read the national security law" so that they do not break it, and asserted that they have the legal right to enforce it on anyone.
 A US-based China correspondent for the media outlet Axios, Bethany Allen-Ebrahimian, suggested that the inclusion of Article 38 was primarily targeting the Hong Kong diaspora and aiming to prevent dissident organisation within Hong Konger communities abroad.

 The law, due to its wide spectrum, has impacted Hong Kong students living abroad.
 Some Hong Kong students studying abroad have reported that they fear returning home due to the possibility of being arrested under the national security law.

+On 21 April 2023, an unnamed female Hong Kong student who came back from Japan to update her ID was detained due to online comments she made that are critical of the HK government.
+She made suggestions that Hong Kong should have independence.
+Her passport was temporarily confiscated, preventing her from going back to continue with her post-secondary education.

+In July 2023, the Security Bureau said that extraterritoriality was a "common feature" of national security laws in other jurisdictions, and that "Extraterritorial application vested in the Hong Kong National Security Law (NSL) is in line with the well-recognised international law principle of 'protective jurisdiction' and international practice."